JN-International Medical Corporation: Vaccine facilities

 JNIMC facility was designed for manufacture, research and development of human vaccines in compliance with FDA compliant cGMP (Current Good Manufacturing Practices) and European Union Good Manufacturing Practice standards.
 The facility has fermentation, formulation, vial, freeze drying bacterial facilities classified as Biosafety Level 2 (CDC-NIH BL2-LS) and ISO 9001.
 The facility includes both the upstream and downstream operations when the fermentation process is scaled up for bacterial polysaccharide product development.
 The facilities were designed for manufacture of vaccines in compliance with cGMP and European standards.
 The facility has fermentation, formulations and lyophilization and handling of bacterial polysaccharide products.
 Utilities include Water-For-Injection Grade Water (WFI) system, oil-free compressed air system (USP), clean steam system, process chilled system and Clean-in-Place systems.
 Processes include; seed bank, media preparation, fermentation, cell harvest, centrifugation and purification including ultra filtration.
 The facility operates with SCADA (supervisory control and data acquisition) generally refers to industrial control systems (ICS).
-JNIMC's cGMP vaccine facility spans 32,000 ft² and will include a 10,000 ft² fully automated unit.
+JNIMC's cGMP vaccine facility spans 32,000 ft2 and will include a 10,000 ft2 fully automated unit.
 The facility has a targeted production of 10 million doses of vaccine annually.

 Acquisition and Bankruptcy

 In January 2009, JNIMC acquired Biocor vaccine manufacture facilities, a subsidiary of Pfizer Inc. in Omaha.
 The facilities consist of three buildings approximately 71,749 sq. ft., and were designed for manufacture of vaccines in compliance with European Community, U.S. Food and Drug Administration and U.S. Department of Agriculture standards.
 JNIMC will keep the Starwood containment facility for research and development of vaccines for clinical studies and moved its vaccine operations to the newly acquired Maple street facilities in February 2009.
 The added capacity of the plant allowed increased production of the firm's meningitis vaccine.
 The investment in the new facility plant is the largest capital investment in Omaha to date for the company, and will result in production, formulation, filling and packaging capacity facilities, which are intended to help significantly reduce time to market for the firm's Meningococcal meningitis serotypes A, C, Y & W-135 vaccine production capacity to meet the demand of sub-Saharan Africa.

-JN Medical Corporation of Omaha, NB has filed a Petition for Relief pursuant to Ch.
+JN Medical Corporation of Omaha, NE has filed a Petition for Relief pursuant to Ch.
 11 of the Bankruptcy Code in the United States Bankruptcy Court for the District of Nebraska, case no. 17-80174-TLS.
 This occurred due to lack of funds from the shareholders, through they supported the company until 2015.